andrasq/node-qcluster/Readme.md

 queued and processed in order of arrival.
 If there is a fork error, start timeout or stop timeout, the new process is killed and the old process is left to run.

+### qm.isBeingReplaced( child )

+Check whether the child is already queued for replacement.
+A child may be replaced only once

 ## Signal Handling